ComradDoge/DogeEU4/README.md

 [quote]
 [h1] Changes 07/02/2021 [/h1]
 [quote]
-- Minimum time to have a policy set to 2 years
-- North/South Confederation, Germany and Prussian Ideas rebalanced
-- Swedish Ideas rebalanced
-- Mughal Ideas slightly rebalanced
-- Alpland ideas reworked and has localisation
-- Adriatic Ideas reworked and has localisation
-- Swizz ideas very slightly reworked
-- Updated/Added ideas for: Brescia, Capitanata, Aquileia, Coberg, Lippe, Meissen, Modena, Paderborn, Tirol, Parma, Passau, Salzburg, Spoleto, Ruppin, Calenberg, Osnabruck
-- Construction cost reduction numbers nerfed, ideas 10%>5%, policies (3>2) 10%>7.5%
-- Army Tradition numbers nerfed 1>0.5
-- Re-added the event which makes you lose 100 prestige when you lose hegemony
-- Naval batteries attrition 3%>5%
-- Can only have one governing capacity privilege at a time from one estate
-- Bunch of government reforms 250>150
-- Decentralization 33%>25% governing capacity
-- Prussian militarization loses the -20% land maintenance
-- Holy Roman Empire can be formed through a decision
-- Centralization governing capacity changed to a modifer instead -300>-25%, due to a major exploit
-- No longer should receive naval related advisors if you do not have any ports
 - 1444 Vanilla bookmark provinces finished, there might be some discrepancies so feel free to report (rulers, cores, provinces).
 The major difference, however is that some religion was kept to provide flavour.
 Africa kept most of the new religions, but other regions got theirs scaled down considerably.

-- Jerusalem Trigger now works for other Jewish religion forms
-- AI wont go sky high on developing their provinces anymore
-- AI wont form Peoples Republic of China
-- Mines gives +1 building slot so you can build them on fully built provinces
+Content
+--- Holy Roman Empire can be formed through a decision
+--- 1444 Vanilla bookmark provinces finished, there might be some discrepancies so feel free to report (rulers, cores, provinces).
+The major difference, however is that some religion was kept to provide flavour.
+Africa kept most of the new religions, but other regions got theirs scaled down considerably.

+Governing Capacity
-- Governing capacity from tech lowered 250>150
+--- Governing capacity from tech lowered 250>150
+--- Centralization governing capacity changed to a modifer instead -300>-25% due to exploit
+--- Decentralization 33%>25% governing capacity
+--- Government reforms with 250>150
+--- Can only have one governing capacity privilege at a time from one estate

+Balance
+--- Army Tradition numbers nerfed 1>0.5
+--- Minimum time to have a policy set to 2 years
+--- Prussian militarization loses the -20% land maintenance
+--- Construction cost reduction numbers nerfed, ideas 10%>5%, policies (max 3>2) 10%>7.5%

+Ideas
+--- North/South Confederation, Germany and Prussian Ideas rebalanced
+--- Swedish Ideas rebalanced
+--- Mughal Ideas slightly rebalanced
+--- Alpland ideas reworked and has localisation
+--- Adriatic Ideas reworked and has localisation
+--- Swizz ideas very slightly reworked
+--- Added ideas for: Brescia, Capitanata, Aquileia, Coberg, Lippe, Meissen, Modena, Paderborn, Tirol, Parma, Passau, Salzburg, Spoleto, Ruppin, Calenberg, Osnabruck

-- Government Reforms
+Government Reforms
 --- T8 Regional Representation min_autonomy in territories -10%>-20%
 --- T8 HRE Revoke Reichsfreiheit - added improve_relations 15%, diplo_annex -10%>-15%, agressive_expansion -10%>-15%
 --- T4 Mercenary Corps 1%>2% mercenary discipline per cultural group ally to a maximum of 5 (10%) allies.

+Fixes
+--- Mines gives +1 building slot so you can build them on fully built provinces
+--- No longer should receive naval related advisors if you do not have any ports
+--- Jerusalem Trigger now works for other Jewish religion forms
+--- Naval batteries attrition 3%>5%
+--- Re-added the event which makes you lose 100 prestige when you lose hegemony

+AI
+--- AI wont go sky high on developing their provinces anymore
+--- AI wont form Peoples Republic of China

 [/quote]
 [/quote]
 [quote]